MMWD at Work

 Matt, Park Ranger

 Even after 23 years on the job, MMWD Park Ranger Matt Cerkel never knows what each day will hold.
 As one of six rangers tasked with protecting MMWD’s nearly 22,000 acres of watershed land, Matt functions as peace officer, wildland firefighter, EMT, search and rescue specialist, naturalist, historian and educator.
-Watch the video below video to learn more:
+Watch the video below to learn more:

 Dewey, Supervisor of Reclamation and Backflow